 General Learning Disabilities

 Students with general learning disabilities (GLD) comprise the largest group with additional needs in our schools; it is therefore crucial that teachers and schools are prepared to recognize and respond to their special educational needs.
 This course is designed to equip educators with the knowledge, skills and understanding to ensure these students reach their full potential.
+The content of this course has been revised and updated in 2021.

 About the course